WLYF: Christmas music

 In the late 1990s and early 2000s, many AC stations around the U.S. and Canada began following a practice to devote the weeks from mid-November until December 25 to all-Christmas music.
 Until 2018, WLYF was a rare AC station that did not switch its format.
 During the holiday season, WLYF would usually play Christmas music during the evening hours and weekends.

 That all changed on November 21, 2018, when WLYF announced that it would play Christmas music full-time for the holiday season.
 Unlike most markets in the United States and Canada, full-time Christmas music stations have been inconsistent and rare in Miami.
 The last station to go all-Christmas was active rocker WHDR (93.1 FM), doing it for one season as it made the transition in 2010 to soft adult contemporary WFEZ.
 In 2019, WLYF made the switch to all-Christmas music on the Monday before Thanksgiving, November 25.

+In 2023, WLYF discontinued the full-time Christmas music tradition.
+They opted to instead only sprinkle in Christmas songs with their regular format, but did play continuous Christmas songs on the weekends.